kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.14 - January 13, 2017 =
+= 4.6.14 - January 18, 2017 =
+* Updated Video.js to version 5.15.1
+* Added option to restrict video player aspect ratio to the default aspect ratio.
+* Added option to disable view tracking in the WordPress database.
+* Added option to use FFMPEG's auto rotation feature, available in recent versions of FFMPEG.
 * Added check for Video.js version in case another application loads an older version.
-Resolution selector will not load if Video.js is not 5.x or above.
+The resolution selector feature will not load if Video.js is not 5.x or above.
 * Added hook for download logging using the single-click download method.
 An alpha version of a download logging add-on plugin is <a href="https://github.com/kylegilman/file-download-logger">available on GitHub</a>.

 = 4.6.13 - January 5, 2017 =